LinuxForHealth/nlp-insights/docs/examples/setup/start_nlp_insights.md

 * The tutorials were run in a bash shell.

 ### Start the nlp-insights service
+Set the current working directory to the root of a clone of our GitHub repo.

-Start the service in a docker container on port 5000. `<user-id>` should be the user id for your local repository.
+Use gradle to start the service in a docker container on port 5000. `<user-id>` should be the user id for your local repository.
 Windows users should use `./gradlew.bat` instead of `./gradlew`.

 `./gradlew checkSource dockerStop dockerRemoveContainer dockerRun -PdockerUser=<user-id> -PdockerLocalPort=5000`